 2. Ely Log Cabin, Ely

-My Newfie, Ole, and I spent time at the Ely Log Cabin in Northern Minnesota.
+My Newfie, Ole, and I spent time at the Ely Log Cabin in Northern Minnesota a few weeks ago.
 This solar-powered cabin is nestled along 40 remote acres about 15 minutes from downtown Ely.
 It has two queen beds in the upstairs loft, plus a pullout couch on the main floor.
 There is also a full bathroom and stove.
 The home is beautifully decorated and the owners put so much thought into every detail.
 You’ll find everything you need for grilling, coloring books for children, doggie treats, and more!
 Enjoy a 10% discount off your stay when you use code EXPEDITION10 at elyoffgridcollective.com.

 3. Cuyuna Cove, Crosby